 DEFINING NEW PATHS FOR SUSTAINABLE URBAN DEVELOPMENT

-The Urban Transitions Alliance is designed to help industrial legacy cities to share knowledge, discover new solutions and better navigate their own sustainable urban transitions.
+The Urban Transitions Alliance is designed to help industrial legacy cities to share knowledge, discover new solutions and better navigate their own urban transitions towards a sustainable future.

 THE URBAN TRANSITIONS ALLIANCE IS